Today is June 3, 2023 -

 Each Yom Kippur, at a time when we purposely deprive ourselves of food, our congregation remembers the many people in our community who are deprived of food for financial reasons.
 We do this by holding a food drive for our hungry neighbors.
 This “Food for Families” is distributed through Foodshare, our region’s food bank.
 Congregants have donated nearly one ton of food annually to Foodshare for people in the Greater Hartford Area.
 If you are interested in helping to coordinate this food drive next year, contact the Social Action Chairs.
 The project is easy to organize, and the tangible results are immensely rewarding.

 Over the past few years, Kol Haverim has provided the ingredients for preparing traditional Thanksgiving Dinners to 100 families of Dwight Elementary School in Hartford.
 These families benefit from the extra help at holiday time.
 From turkeys to stuffing to dessert, children of our Religious School as well as many other members gather the ingredients for complete Thanksgiving meals.
 Participation in this special annual event ranges from shopping for particular food items, making a financial donation, working the ‘assembly line’ on the morning of delivery, to driving to the school and lining up the bags in the school office in preparation for pickup the following morning.
 Any level of help is encouraged!

-Each November and June, we help the Red Cross as a Blood Drive location.
+We help the Red Cross as a Blood Drive location on a regular basis.
 We would like to increase our presence in this life-giving mitzvah by also offering more congregant donors and volunteers to provide food and beverages for donors.
 Contact us if you would like to help increase our participation.